ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 create a unidirectional stream
-: Creates an outgoing unidirectional stream; this operation may block until the flow control allows for it to be completed.
+: Creates an outgoing unidirectional stream; this operation may block until the flow control of the underlying protocol allows for it to be completed.

 create a bidirectional stream
-: Creates an outgoing bidirectional stream; this operation may block until the flow control allows for it to be completed.
+: Creates an outgoing bidirectional stream; this operation may block until the flow control of the underlying protocol allows for it to be completed.

 receive a unidirectional stream
 : Removes a stream from the queue of incoming unidirectional streams, if one is